Dyckman Street station (IND Eighth Avenue Line): History

-Dyckman Street was formerly named Dyckman Street–200th Street despite Manhattan never having a street numbered 200th.
-The station opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
+The finishes at the five stations between 175th and 207th Street, including the Dyckman Street station, were 18 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the stations from 116th to 207th Street were 99.9 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.
+A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
+The Dyckman Street station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 Construction of the whole line cost $191.2 million.
 Service at this station was provided with express service from its onset.